"Nudes? Shouldn't I charge for these?" : Motivations of New Sexual Content Creators on OnlyFans: Methodology

 \subsection{Data Analysis}

 We analyzed the interview data using an iterative open-coding process~\cite{strauss1998basics}.
 One author randomly selected five interview transcripts to identify common themes and create a thematic framework for the interview data.
 After creating the codebook, two of the authors coded another five transcripts.
 The coders achieved a Cohen Kappa of $0.75$, which is considered a substantial inter-coder reliability score~\cite{landis1977measurement}.
 Subsequently, both the coders resolved any minor disagreements and refined the codebook, which was then used by one of the authors to code all the remaining transcripts.
-Given the qualitative nature of our results we report our findings primarily qualitatively, sparingly providing counts of overall themes (i.e., how many participants reported each motivation) only to highlight the prevalence of patterns in the interview data.
+Given the qualitative nature of our results we report our findings primarily qualitatively, sparingly providing counts of overall themes (i.e., how many participants reported each motivation) only to highlight the prevalence of patterns in the interview data and provide transparency into data analysis and theme emergence.
+Moreover, we want to highlight that no inferences should be made about the prevalence of themes observed beyond the sample given the qualitative nature of our sample~\cite{mcdonald2019reliability}.